polsys/ennemi/docs/what-is-entropy.md

 \approx \psi(N_{points}) + \psi(k) - \langle \psi(n_x) + \psi(n_y) \rangle.
 $$

-Low values of the parameter $k$ give lower systematic error whereas high values of $k$ give lower statistical error.
+Small values of the parameter $k$ give lower systematic error whereas large values of $k$ give lower statistical error.
+In practice, high MI values are more accurate with small $k$ and vice versa;
-In practice, the effect is fairly small.
+however, the effect may be fairly small.

 Kraskov et al. suggest values between 2 and 4, and up to $N/2$ when testing for independence.
 The default value in `ennemi` is $k=3$.